joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/03/28/us/politics/vaccines-migrants-border.html?searchResultPosition=2

 **For UConn, a Rougher Path Than Usual Still Leads to the Final Four**\
-`After injuries, losses to unranked teams and a scare in the second round of the tournament, the Huskies advanced to their 14th straight Final Four by beating No. 1-seeded North Carolina State.`\
+`After injuries, losses to unranked teams and a second-round scare, the Huskies advanced to their 14th straight Final Four by beating No. 1-seeded North Carolina State.`\
 https://nytimes.com/2022/03/28/sports/nc-state-uconn-score.html?searchResultPosition=3

 **M.I.T.
 Will Again Require SAT and ACT Scores**\